There are moments in life when something feels off. Not dramatically wrong… but quietly incomplete. You may find yourself asking deeper questions.

-Awakening souls have a deep desire to live a more meaningful life.
-Reflecting on the challenges you’ve faced in life will help you determine your soul lessons and is a powerful way to cultivate a sense of meaning and purpose.
+Reflecting on the memorable moments in our lives or challenges we’ve faced helps us determine our soul lessons and is a powerful way to cultivate a sense of meaning and purpose.

 Just as importantly, this kind of reflection deepens the relationship we have with ourselves.
 When we pause to listen to our inner life rather than rushing past it, we begin to understand who we are and what life is asking of us.